 Then there are the peaceful creatures such as the cranes and bunny rabbits, turtles, ducks, and deer.
 They all got the memo to be terrified of upright bipedal hominids.
 With that said, I am cautious of deer.
 They are beautiful creatures but they can do some damage if they feel threatened, particularly a buck.
 My Papa Pillow once had a deer jump into the side of his truck when he had the window down driving.
 Terrified, the deer broke my grandpa’s collarbone and did a number on his face while trying to get the upper portion of its body out of the side door window.

-Lastly, if you do ever find yourself face to face with a pissed off Canadian goose, take the following advice from EHow.com.
+Lastly, if you do ever find yourself face to face with a pissed off Canadian goose, here’s some sound advice to take.
 My notes are in red:

 How to Stop a Goose Attack

-- Pay attention to the actions of the male goose when you enter his territory.
-If he sounds a warning, that is your signal to leave the area.
-If you’re listening to your iPod and see a flock of geese, take out your ear-buds.
-Would you rather hear Jay-Z’s new album uninterrupted or be the person in your neighborhood who had to be carried off by the rescue squad for getting his ass kicked by a goose?
+- Male geese will sometimes sound a warning to let you know to step off his turf.
+If you hear that sound, get to stepping.
+He might hiss too.
+More on that later.
+If you’re listening to your iPod and see a flock of geese, take out your earbuds.
+Would you rather hear Jay-Z’s new album or be the person in your neighborhood who had to be carried off by the rescue squad for getting his ass kicked by a goose?

 - Maintain eye contact.
-Geese have excellent vision and interpret loss of eye contact as an act of fear.
-They really are big into eye contact, at least that’s one thing I took away from my experience.
+Geese have very good eye sight and they don’t like cowards who look away.
+If you look away, they think you’re being a chump and might try to destroy you.
+Geese really are big into eye contact—at least that’s one thing I took away from my experience.
 The FBI should bring in geese to stare down potential terrorists to see if they are lying.
 I wonder what George Zimmerman would really admit to if the judge or cross-examining lawyer was a giant goose.

-- Stay calm.
-Don’t yell or try to hit the male goose.
-The female may join the attack and then you will be in real trouble.
+- Don’t yell at the male goose, don’t hit the male goose.
+Don’t curse at him.
+Don’t spit in his face.
+Don’t mistake him for a swan or tell him “his goose is cooked.”
+If you do, the female goose might join the attack and hit you with her pocketbook.
 Don’t be that guy.
 Don’t be the guy (or girl) that physically assaults a goose.
 Just walk away.
 Just walk away.
 If you can’t walk away, run!
 Run as fast as you can.

-- Make your escape and exit the area through a gate if possible.
-Geese rarely fly over a fence.
+- Is the coast clear?
+Is there enough distance between you and the goose?
+Go, go, go!
+Every man for himself.
 Now start talking trash.
 “Oh, you think you’re a bad ass, huh goose?
 Well then, come over this fence and we’ll see who the real bad ass is.”
 Oh shit, he’s flying over the fence.
 Run!
+Note: Geese don’t like fences, so if one is in your vicinity, get in the backyard.
+Well, not if there’s a pitbull in the backyard.

 How about you?
 What’s your story?